xceedsoftware/Xceed-Toolkit-for-.NET-MAUI/README.md

  </Style>
 ````

+The BasedOn needs to be set to the name of our resource, here's the list of names you can use for other controls:

+- FluentDesignBorder
+- FluentDesignRepeatButton
+- FluentDesignButtonSpinner
+- FluentDesignCard
+- FluentDesignContentControl
+- FluentDesignNumericUpDown
+- FluentDesignToggleButton

-The OverrideDefaultVisualStates will allow you to change the style of a Control while overriding our VisualStates.
+Note that the OverrideDefaultVisualStates will allow you to change the style of a Control while overriding our VisualStates.